pqian/httpclient-jmx/README.md

     assertNotSame(mgr, clt2.getConnectionManager());

-    // create a connMgr explicitly, maybe it comes from a legacy system ClientConnectionManager pmgr = new PoolingClientConnectionManager();
+    // create a connMgr explicitly, maybe it comes from a legacy system HttpClientConnectionManager pmgr = new PoolingHttpClientConnectionManager();
     // create httpClient using a specified connMgr,
-    // if the connMgr is an instance of PoolingClientConnectionManager, register a Mbean for it.
+    // if the connMgr is an instance of PoolingHttpClientConnectionManager, register a Mbean for it.
     HttpClient clt3 = HttpClientFactory.newInstance(pmgr);